SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

   - oss
   - hacktoberfest
 date: 2022-10-17 11:33 -0400
-excerpt: "Systematizing OSS contributions and steps for you to jump in."
+excerpt: "Systematizing OSS contributions, and steps for you to jump in."
 header:
  overlay_image: /images/overlays/unsplash/chris-lawton-5IHz5WhosQE-unsplash.jpg
  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
  caption: "Photo credit: [**Chris Lawton @ Unsplash**](https://unsplash.com/@chrislawton?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
 ---

+I love [Hacktoberfest](https://hacktoberfest.com) each fall -- a time when I try to consciously contribute back a little bit to the OSS world that's given us all so much.

+This year I was thinking about how to approach Hacktoberfest a little differently than I've done in years past.
+Below is my experience; maybe it will unlock something for you, too!

-## Personal Criteria for This Year's Hacktoberfest Contributions
+## My Personal Criteria for This Year's Hacktoberfest Contributions

-I wanted my Hacktoberfest contribution to:
+I wanted my Hacktoberfest contributions to be:

-* Not be huge lifts.
-I have limited time.
+* Not a huge lift.
+I have limited time right now to contribute back.
-* Not be a drive-by or "tiny" change.
-Just feels like I can do a little better than that for targeted contributions.
+* Not a drive-by or "tiny" change.
+Just feels like I can do a little better than that for targeted contributions (and I do those regularly whenever I see them.)
-* Be fairly "rote", because in downtime I find small repeatable tasks to be a nice way to relax.
+* Fairly "rote", because in downtime I find small repeatable tasks to be a nice way to relax.
-* Be something that I could write up so that others could take and run with
+* Something that I could write up so that others could take and run with
-* Apply to big and small projects alike, as well as both popular and obscure projects.
+* Something that could apply to big and small projects alike, as well as both popular and obscure projects.

 ## ...And a Background Thought

-I've been thinking for a long time about how we could benefit from more mutual aid within OSS.
+I've been thinking for a long time about how we could benefit from more "mutual aid" within OSS, and about marketplaces of needs.
 If we can systematize certain kinds of improvements, we can help teach others how to make those improvements, and we can help projects who would benefit from those improvements.
 Sounds like a true win-win for me, and I'd love to see a hub spring up to offer this sort of mutual aid. (and may just create one myself.)

-## What I Chose: Spellchecking!
+## This Year's Choice: Spellchecking!

 It seems small, but lots of development projects have docs.
 Many of those docs have spelling errors.
 And in my experience, lots of maintainers welcome the occasional spelling correction, and likely appreciate preventing errors going forward.

-## How You can Add Spellcheck for OSS docs
+## How You can Add Spellcheck for OSS Docs

 I did the following to make it happen: